MixinNetwork/developers.mixin.one/developers-docs/docs/api/multisigs/outputs.md

   p-state="Optional, the states of UTXO, e.g. unspent, signed, and spent." p-offset="Optional, pagination start time, RFC3339Nano format, e.g. `2020-12-12T12:12:12.999999999Z`."
-  p-limit="Optional, pagination per page data limit, 500 by default, maximally 500" p-members="used together with threshold to participate in the hash of multi-signature members." p-threshold="integer, used with members, multi-signature threshold, for example, 2/3, threshold = 2" />
+  p-limit="Optional, pagination per page data limit, 500 by default, maximally 500" p-order="Optional, 'created' || 'updated', updated_at by default, asc only" p-members="used together with threshold to participate in the hash of multi-signature members." p-threshold="integer, used with members, multi-signature threshold, for example, 2/3, threshold = 2" />